All classes are non-refundable and non-transferable.

 Can I show up to any class that I want?

 If you’re new to aerial, join a beginner class.
 Even if you are strong, there are basic skills and techniques that you need to learn before you move on to higher levels.
 If you have previous aerial experience, get in touch with us to determine which class you should sign up for.

 Drop-ins are welcome, especially if you are looking to try a class before committing.
 However, we recommend that you register for a session and attend class consistently in order to progress and get the most out of your training.

 Are there competitions for this?

 We strive to foster creativity in a non-competitive environment where collaboration and artistry are just as important as strength and technique.
-Local competitions in circus arts are rare, and our studio does not actively seek them out, but we will help you work towards your goals if you happen to find one that you would like to participate in.
-We offer choreography, act development, and performance coaching options outside of our regular classes.
-Talk to us!
+Although competition opportunities are increasing, we do not organize for them or seek them out.
+We will help you work towards your goals if you happen to find one that you would like to participate in by offering choreography, act development, and performance coaching outside of our regular classes.

 Will I get to perform?

 If you are interested in performing in our professional company, please send us your resume, headshot, and a recent video or demo.
-We accept submissions on an on-going basis.
+We review submissions on an on-going basis.